ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 The structure of the FINS frame header is as follows (each of the elements take up one byte):

 - Information Control Field or ICF: Displays whether the frame is for a command or a response, and whether a response is required or not.
 For our purposes, this byte should `0x80` for a command and `0xC1` for a reply.
-- Reserved or RSV byte: should always be `0x00`.
+- Reserved or RSV byte: should always be 0.
 - Gate Count or GCT: The number of network bridges the frame needs to pass through.
 For our purposes, it should always be `0x02`.
 - Destination Network Address or DNA: The address of the network to which the receiver belongs.
 This address is of the entire network, and not of just the machine, and is different from the IP address.
-It is `0x00` for Local Network, and 1 to 127 for remote networks.
+It is 0 for Local Network, and 1 to 127 for remote networks.
 - Destination Node Address or DA1: The node of the receiver, which is an address needed by the FINS protocol, and is different from the IP address.
 It has values from 0 to 256, with 0 for the local PLC unit and 256 for broadcasting.
 - Destination Unit Address or DA2: The number of the unit of the destination node to which the command is addressed.
 It will typically be 0, for the CPU unit.
 A unit is one of the modules mounted on rails that make up the PLC.
 - Source network address or SNA: The network address of the sender.
 The possible values of SNA are the same as of DNA.
 - Source node address or SA1: The node of the sender.
 The possible values of SA1 are the same as for DA1.
 - Source unit address or SA2: The unit address of the sender.
 It will typically be 0, for the CPU unit.
+- Service ID or SID: a number used to identify the FINS processes generating the transmission.
+It can have values from 0 to 255.

+If you need more detail about the FINS header, look at section 7-2 of the Ethernet manual.

+### FINS Command body

+The first two bytes after the header represent the command code.
+All the FINS command codes can be found in section 5-1 of the Comms Reference manual.
+Most of the commands used at ISIS are Memory Area Read, with code `0x0101`, and Memory Area Write, with code `0x0102`.

+The rest of the body consists of command parameters and perhaps data.
+It can be up to 2000 words in length.
+The length and format depends on the command code.
+For reference, in section 5-2-2 of the Comms Reference Manual you can find the parameter formats for all commands.

+For most FINS command, including for Memory Area Read/Write

 ![fins udp](images/Specific_Device_IOCs/Omron_FINS/fins_udp.jpg)